numericube/cloudlabel-client/README.rst

 DAM4ML CLIENT LIBRARY
 =====================

-This is the dam4ml client library.
+This is the CloudLabel client library.

 Installation
 ------------

-pip install dam4ml
+pip install cloudlabel-client

 (Ugh, pretty is, uh?)